haideralipunjabi/blog-haideralipunjabi/content/posts/testing-pwas-on-mobile-devices-during-development.md

 ## Testing your PWA on your mobile

 Now that you can access the PWA on your mobile, you need to find a way to test it properly.
 The Dev Tools available in PC Browsers help in debugging and testing, but unfortunately, I have yet to find a similar feature on phone.
+Fortunately, Chrome provides a solution by allowing us access to the Dev Tools for a page on mobile devices using ADB.

+1. Setup ADB, as shown in the Chrome Port Forwarding